Phoenix BRT: Background

 The line that was chosen was the 35th Avenue and Van Buren Street line.
 The BRT line will run from the Thelda Williams Transit Center to Greg Stanton Central Station.

-Lane Option B – center median lanes with central platforms was identified as the locally-preferred option in September 2025 and selected for implementation along the 35th Avenue Corridor.
+Lane Option B – center median lanes with central platforms was identified as the locally preferred option in September 2025 and selected for implementation along the 35th Avenue Corridor.

+Lane Option B – center median lanes with central platforms was identified as the locally preferred option in March 2026 and selected for implementation along the Van Buren Street Corridor.

 The eastern section of the 35th Avenue/Van Buren Street BRT will be mixed-running from 7th Avenue to Central Avenue due to limited roadway width, existing building infrastructure, and right-of-way impacts.

-Construction of the 35th Avenue Corridor will begin in 2028 and will be completed in 2030.
-Construction of the Van Buren Street Corridor will begin in 2029 and will be completed in 2030.
+Construction of the 35th Avenue Corridor will begin in 2029 and will be completed in 2031.
+Construction of the Van Buren Street Corridor will begin in 2029 and will be completed in 2031.

 It is planned that the Phoenix BRT will use the Copper Card and Valley Metro App when it opens in 2030.

 Stations

 The following is the complete list of stations, from north to east.
 Each station is located within the city limits of Phoenix, Arizona.